practicalli/clojure/clojure-editors/editor-install-guides/vscode-calva.md

 VS Code supports Clojure and ClojureScript development through an extension called [Calva](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.calva).

 > #### Warning::Calva with LSP has moments of high memory use
 > The current version of Calva runs clojure-lsp when opening a Clojure project.
-The `clojure-lsp` process will use a noticable amount of memory, especially with a large number of dependencies in a project.
+The `clojure-lsp` process will use a noticeable amount of memory, especially with a large number of dependencies in a project.
 >
 > Use Calva version 2.0.136 if RAM resources are very constrained.
 A specific version can be selected via *Extensions > Calva extension settings > Install Another Version...*